privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

 2. `Memory`: Call's memory as a byte array
 3. `Stack`: Call's stack as RLC-encoded word array
 4. `Storage`: Account's storage as key-value mapping
+5. `TransientStorage`: Account's transient storage as key-value mapping
-5. `CallContext`: Context of a Call
+6. `CallContext`: Context of a Call
-6. `Account`: Account's state (nonce, balance, code hash)
+7. `Account`: Account's state (nonce, balance, code hash)
-7. `TxRefund`: Value to refund to the tx sender
+8. `TxRefund`: Value to refund to the tx sender
-8. `TxAccessListAccount`: State of the account access list
+9. `TxAccessListAccount`: State of the account access list
-9. `TxAccessListAccountStorage`: State of the account storage access list
+10. `TxAccessListAccountStorage`: State of the account storage access list
-10. `TxLog`: State of the transaction log
+11. `TxLog`: State of the transaction log
-11. `TxReceipt`: State of the transaction receipt
+12. `TxReceipt`: State of the transaction receipt

 Each operation uses different parameters for indexing.
 See [RW Table](./tables.md#rw_table) for the complete details.